Remmeauth/remme-core-cli/README.md

 }
 ```

-Transfer available tokens from unfrozen reputational balance to operational balance (executable only on the machine which runs the node) — `remme node-account transfer-tokens-from-unfrozen-to-operational`.
+Transfer available tokens from unfrozen reputational balance to operational balance (executable only on the machine which runs the node) — `remme node-account transfer-tokens-from-unfrozen-to-operational --amount=1000`.

 | Arguments   | Type    | Required | Description                                    |
 | :---------: | :-----: | :------: | ---------------------------------------------- |